jimi36/pump/README.md

 # Pump

 The library is an asynchronous net library, callback based.
-It implement udp, tcp and tls transport.
-And tls is based on [gnutls](https://www.gnutls.org), but it is optional.
+It implement udp, tcp, tls transport, timer and function event.
+Support openssl and gnutls.

 # Fetures

-- Timer based on callback.
+- Support read-write separated for transport.
-- Transport are read-write separated and thread-safe.
-We use free lock queue to improve transport performance.
+- Use free lock queue to improve transport performance.
-- Tls and tcp transport provide a simple speed control function.
+- Provide a simple speed control function on tls and tcp transport.
-- Supports windows and linux os.
+- High throughput (using epoll and iocp).
+- Cross platform (windows, linux).

 # Build

-If you want tls transport, you should turn on the gnutls option in CmakeLists.txt.
-Also jemalloc is supported, but it is not default, jemalloc option should be turned on in Cmakelists.txt if you want.
+Support tls transport, but not default.
+You can set WITH_TLS with OPENSSL or GNUTLS to turn on it.
+Support jemalloc, but not default.
+You can turn on WITH_JEMALLOC option to support it.
 To build the library, require [cmake](https://cmake.org/) and c++ compiler which support c++11.

 ## Window